Search Answers to Your Questions

 Do you accept applicants on a rolling basis?

 For the on-campus graduate program, we only accept applicants for the fall but have two deadlines.
-After our priority deadline (December 1st) review, in the event that some of our programs are not full, applications for only those select programs will be accepted until March 1st.
+After our priority deadline review, in the event that some of our programs are not full, applications for only those select programs will be accepted until our second round deadline.
 See our How to Apply page to see which programs qualify for the secondary application.

 For the On-Campus/Online MPH (OOMPH) program, applicants may apply at various times throughout the year.
 Visit their application information page for dates and deadlines.